Halfmoonly/Halfmoonly/Projects.md

-This list covers all my demos, projects and achievements from college to present.
+This catalogue covers all my demos, projects and achievements from college to present.

 I am obsessive and a collector.
 ---